Prabhleen2303/WEATHER-DATA-ANALYSIS-AND-FORECASTING-MODEL/README.md

 # Weather Data Analysis and Forecasting

 ## Project Overview
 This project performs weather data analysis and forecasting using machine learning techniques.
-It automatically fetches recent weather data, analyzes historical trends, and predicts next-day weather conditions (temperature and rainfall).
+It automatically fetches historical 5 years weather data, analyzes data, plot temperature & rainfall trends, and predicts next 30 days weather conditions.

 The system consists of two main parts:
-1. **CSV File Formation Script** – collects the past 7 days of real-time weather data using the WeatherAPI and saves it in a CSV file.
+1. **CSV File Formation Script** – collects the past 5 years data of real-time weather data using the open source Meteostat and saves it in a CSV file.
-2. **Weather Analysis and Forecast Code Notebook** – reads the generated CSV file, performs exploratory data analysis (EDA), visualizes weather patterns, and builds predictive models to forecast the next day's temperature and rainfall.
+2. **Weather Analysis and Forecast Code Notebook** – reads the generated CSV file, performs exploratory data analysis (EDA), get trained for weather patterns via ML models like random forest, xGBoost and then predicts weather for next 30 days to forecast temperature and rainfall.

 ## What the Project Does
 1. **Collects Weather Data:**
-   - Fetches data such as temperature, rainfall, humidity, and wind speed for the last 7 days.
+   - Fetches data such as temperature, rainfall, humidity, and wind speed and other featues for the last 5 years.
    - Saves the data in a structured CSV format for further use.

 2. **Analyzes and Visualizes Weather Patterns:**
    - Performs exploratory data analysis (EDA) on the fetched dataset.
    - Generates visual insights such as temperature trends, rainfall distribution, and correlations between features.

 3. **Predicts Next-Day Weather:**
-   - Uses machine learning models (like Linear Regression, Decision Tree, or SVM) to predict temperature and rainfall for the next day (Day 8).
+   - Uses machine learning models both Regression & Classification models like(Random forest , SVR, XGBoost) to predict temperature and rainfall(Rain/no rain) for the next upcoming 30 days.
-   - Evaluates model performance and displays the prediction results.
+   - Evaluates model performance (RMSE , R2 , Precision , recall, F1 score,ROC AUC CURVES , Precision recall curves, confusion matrices ) and displays the prediction results in graph plots and stores it in a separate csv file.

 ## Tools and Technologies Used